Stephen Piscotty: St. Louis Cardinals

 The St. Louis Cardinals selected Piscotty in the first round, with the 36th overall selection, of the 2012 Major League Baseball draft and signed him on June 16 with a $1.4 million bonus.
-After playing in the infield for the Quad Cities River Bandits of the Class A Midwest League in 2012, the Cardinals moved him to the outfield before the 2013 season.
+After playing in the infield for the Quad Cities River Bandits of the Single–A Midwest League in 2012, the Cardinals moved him to the outfield before the 2013 season.
 His first season showed mixed results as he batted .295 with a .376 on-base percentage, .448 slugging percentage, four home runs, 18 doubles and 27 RBIs, but committed 22 errors in just 36 games at third base.
-The Cardinals assigned Piscotty to the Palm Beach Cardinals of the Class A-Advanced Florida State League (FSL) in 2013, where he was selected as an All-Star.
+The Cardinals assigned Piscotty to the Palm Beach Cardinals of the High–A Florida State League (FSL) in 2013, where he was selected as an All-Star.

-After batting .295 with 15 home runs in 112 games for Palm Beach and the Springfield Cardinals of the Class AA Texas League in 2013, the Cardinals assigned Piscotty to the Arizona Fall League (AFL) to play for the Salt River Rafters.
-Piscotty spent the 2014 season with the Memphis Redbirds of the Class AAA Pacific Coast League, and opened the 2015 season with Memphis.
+After batting .295 with 15 home runs in 112 games for Palm Beach and the Springfield Cardinals of the Double–A Texas League in 2013, the Cardinals assigned Piscotty to the Arizona Fall League (AFL) to play for the Salt River Rafters.
+Piscotty spent the 2014 season with the Memphis Redbirds of the Triple–A Pacific Coast League, and opened the 2015 season with Memphis.
 There, he batted .272 with an .841 OPS in 87 games for the Redbirds.